Ongoing garden projects include:

-Spring Fling!: Our annual Spring Fling! fundraiser began in our first year, and has been held every year since.
-It is popular with both garden members and local residents, who enjoy the opportunity to take a tour of the garden and purchase plants, seedlings, food, and browse the various merchant stalls.
-Click here to see some photos of our annual Spring Fling! from 2009, 2010, 2014, 2018, 2019.
+Spring Fling!: Our annual Spring Fling! fundraiser began in our first year, and has been held every year since, until the arrival of COVID.
+This community event is popular with both garden members and local residents, who enjoy the opportunity to take a tour of the garden and purchase plants, seedlings, food, and browse the various merchant stalls.
+Click here to see some photos of our annual Spring Fling! from 2009, 2010, 2014, 2017, 2018, 2019.

 Harvest Dinners: We have often held community harvest dinners to celebrate the bounty of the garden with the community.
 These events have always proven a great success thanks to the volunteers who helped plan, shop, setup, cook, serve, and pack away.
 In July 2018 we celebrated our 10th anniversary with a long table dinner in the garden.
 Click to see some photos from our harvest dinners in 2013, 2015, 2018 10th Anniversary, 2019, and 2022.

 Work Parties: Every growing season we hold over a dozen work parties, for garden members to work collectively on the communal areas of the garden, share the produce ready to be harvested, and socialize to build connections and community.
 Click to see some photos from our work parties over the years.

 Garden Movie Project (2019): With Devon Cooke we created a movie to highlight the beauty of the garden, its role within the community and the importance of finding it a new home before its current site is developed for affordable housing.
 Click here to see some photos of the project.
 Click here to watch the video.